binaya-s/Hacker/README.md

 all the '.py' files in form of commands on Google Colaboratory notebook.
 The link for the same is provided [here](https://colab.research.google.com/drive/12IX6mbH6nsMVlVpfmQBBK53H0tu9bCad?usp=sharing).
 The instructions are mentioned in the colab notebook itself to run the code.

+# Dataset Link
+The link to download the subset of the dataset is [here](https://drive.google.com/uc?id=1GOM281Ah4WTjBsO2eJpJ--TTqExgjDc1&export=download)

 # Changes to Original Work
 - The original dataset contains 109 speakers with 400 wav files each, so we took a smaller subset of the original dataset with 8 speakers each.